Facebook Pixel Code

 • If you are late to the interview due to unavoidable circumstances, be sure to contact the company by phone and state an estimated time of arrival.

-• Choose a quiet location with good phone reception and Internet connection, well insulated from surrounding noises.
+• Choose a quiet location with a good communication environment, well insulated from surrounding noises.
 Block all other phone lines so you are not interrupted during the interview, and turn off your cell phone.

 • Since your whole body will not be visible, there will be a tendency to relax, but you should still wear a full suit in order to convey an enthusiastic attitude.

-• Prepare for the interview in advance, and be ready to receive the call 10 minutes before the appointed time.
+• Check that the connection and audio/video conditions are appropriate in advance, and be ready to receive the call 10 minutes before the appointed time.

 Some questions frequently